Last Updated: July 1, 2021

 Interest Based Ads: To opt-out of certain targeted advertising, follow the instructions set forth in the Interest Based Advertising section above.

 Our Sites may contain links to other third-party owned and/or operated websites.
 We are not responsible for the privacy practices or the content of such third-party websites.
 In some cases, you may be able to make a purchase through one of their third-party websites.
 In these instances, you may be required to provide certain information, such as a credit card number, to register or complete a transaction at such website.
 These third-party websites have separate privacy and data collection practices and we have no responsibility or liability relating to such policies or practices.

 We have taken certain physical, electronic, contractual and managerial steps to safeguard and secure the personal information we collect.
-Please note, however, that it is your responsibility to maintain the confidentiality of your password associated with this Site, if any.
+Despite this, the security of the transmission of information via the Internet cannot always be guaranteed and you acknowledge this in your access and use of our Site.
+Please note that it is your responsibility to maintain the confidentiality of your password associated with this Site, if any.
 In addition to using a variety of security technologies and procedures to protect your personal information generally, to the extent your Social Security Number (“SSN”) is collected, we also take measures to maintain its confidentiality, to protect it from unlawful disclosure and limit access to it by unauthorized third parties.
 Specifically, we will not make your SSN available to the general public, print your SSN on any card, require your SSN to access products or services, require you to transmit your SSN on the Internet unless the connection is secure or the SSN is encrypted, or require you to transmit your SSN to access a website without requiring additional authentication.

 TZ Insurance Solutions LLC